Ouzo Capital of the World

 also lovely with it's iconostasis

 of white marble.
-Plomari has a hardbor
+Plomari has a harbor

 full of fishing boats and pleasure craft and people prominade